kevinkimura/AutoSRIGCanalyzer/README.md

-First run the calibration code to generate calibration
+First run the GCAutoAnalyzerCALIBRATIONS.m code to generate calibration curve data (

 then read